LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   * Change user display role to account for storage editor and designer roles
   * Update `CreateUsersModal` and `UsersGridPanel` to handle multiple roles
   * Add utility method `userCanEditStorageData`
+  * Update `SamplesTabbedGridPanel` to account for some users not being able to update storage data

 ### version 2.121.3
 *Released*: 27 January 2022